Mississippi Hunting & Fishing

 Hook and Line: Game fish may be taken by hook and line (one or more hooks, including rod and reel with artificial bait).
 You may actively fish with an unlimited number of poles or rod/reels except on waters where the number of poles or rod/reels is restricted.
 Check the Special Regulations Section for specific restrictions.

-Bow & Arrow, Crossbow, Spear, or Gig are allowed for the harvest of the following: Bowfin, Buffalo, Common Carp, catfish, gar, shad, Silver Carp, Bighead Carp, Black Carp, Grass Carp, and Snakehead.
-Catfish may not be taken by bow and arrow, crossbow, spear or gig at State Fishing Lakes and State Park Lakes.
+Bow & Arrow, Crossbow, Spear, or Gig are allowed for the harvest of the following: bowfin, buffalo, common carp, catfish, gar, shad, silver carp, bighead carp, black carp, grass carp, and snakehead.
+Only carp, gar, buffalo, and bowfin may be taken by bow and arrow at night at State Fishing Lakes and State Park Lakes.
 Catfish may not be taken with spear or gig from May 1 through July 15.
 No other species of fish may be harvested with these gears.